 Happy Labor Day

-This is a repost of last year's Labor day coverage.
+What follows is a repost of earlier Labor day coverage.

 We always look for a green angle in any holiday, and a few years back a commenter found it for us: